ThasmiaS/vesta-intake-dash/README.md

 - **7** events with `time_spent_seconds === 0`
 - **33** events with ≤ 3s (possible instrumentation noise or instant abandon)

+### Supabase Integration Approach

+In production, I would replace the mock CSV with Supabase to handle real-time data storage and analytics.

+Intake data would be modeled using an event-based schema:

+- users (id, intake_type, created_at)
+- events (user_id, stage, timestamp, time_spent_seconds)

+As users progress through the intake flow, each stage transition would be recorded as an event in Supabase via its client SDK.

+The dashboard would query this data to compute funnel metrics (stage counts, conversion rates, drop-offs), either through SQL queries or lightweight API routes.

+This approach enables scalable, real-time analytics and cleanly replaces the current CSV-based pipeline.

 This repository now includes a static dashboard site for `data/mock_intake.csv`.